avantifellows/plio-backend/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. 22]

 **Additional context**
 Add any other context about the problem here.
+Ex: This seems to also happen at another page and [...]